 Kidney and Pancreas Transplant Patient Stories

-Our team at the UPMC Kidney and Pancreas Transplant Program strives to make a positive difference in each patient.
+At the UPMC Kidney and Pancreas Transplant Program, we strive to make a positive difference in each person we treat.

-During a stressful time full of decisions and next steps, we hope that by reading the success stories of previous patients you will be able to focus on the potential impact that a transplant can have on your quality of life.
+During a stressful time full of decisions and next steps, we hope that the success stories of previous patients will help you focus on the impact that a transplant can have on your quality of life.

 |Kathy and Courtney Bost|

 Kathy Bost of Pittsburgh and Courtney Bost of Hershey, Pa. are married to two brothers with polycystic kidney disease, a slowly progressing genetic disease that leads to other life-threatening illnesses.

 When their husbands were in need of transplants, Kathy and Courtney wanted to help.

 Jerry Ivory’s kidneys were larger than footballs when surgeons removed them — a result of a genetic illness called polycystic kidney disease.
 He had to quit work and even had problems breathing.